-- a) Any person, EMPLOYER, LABOR ORGANIZATION OR CORPORATION FOUND violating Article 264 of this Code shall be [punished by a] FINED [ef] not less than [one thousand pesos (P1,000.00] TEN THOUSAND PESOS (P10,000.00) nor more than [ten thousand pesos (P10,000.00)] ONE HUNDRED THOUSAND PESOS (P100,000.00) [and/or imprisonment for not less than three months nor more than three (3) years, or both such fine and imprisonment,] at the discretion of the [eourt] NATIONAL LABOR RELATION COMMISSION.
-[Prosecution under this provision shall preclude prosecution for the same act under the Revised Penal Code, and vice versa.] - b) Upon the recommendation of the Secretary of Labor and Employment and the Secretary of National Defense, foreigners who violate the provisions of this Title shall be subject to immediate and summary deportation by the [Commission on] BUREAU OF Immigration [and Deportation] shall be permanently barred from reentering the country without the special permission of the President of the Philippines." - c) THE REGULAR COURTS SHALL HAVE JURISDICTION OVER ANY CRIMINAL ACTION ARISING FROM VIOLATION OF ANY OF THE PROVISIONS OF ART.
-264 OF THE LABOR CODE, AS AMENDED, BUT SUBJECT TO THE REQUIRED CLEARANCE FROM THE DOLE ON CASES ARISING OUT OF OR RELATED TO A LABOR DISPUTE.
+a) Any person, EMPLOYER, LABOR ORGANIZATION OR CORPORATION FOUND violating any of the provisions of Article 264 of this Code shall be punished by a fine of not less than [one thousand pesos (P1,000.00] TEN THOUSAND PESOS (P10,000.00) nor more than [ten thousand pesos (P10,000.00)] ONE HUNDRED THOUSAND PESOS (P100,000.00) [and/or imprisonment for not less than three months nor more than three (3) years, or both such fine and imprisonment,] at the discretion of the [court] NATIONAL LABOR RELATIONS COMMISSION.
+[Prosecution under this provision shall preclude prosecution for the same act under the Revised Penal Code, and vice versa.]

+b) Upon the recommendation of the [Minister] SECRETARY of Labor and Employment and the [Minister] Secretary of National Defense, foreigners who violate the provisions of this Title shall be subject to immediate and summary deportation by the [Commission on] BUREAU OF Immigration [and Deportation] and shall be permanently barred from re-entering the country without the special permission of the President of the Philippines.

+c) THE REGULAR COURTS SHALL HAVE JURISDICTION OVER ANY CRIMINAL ACTION ARISING FROM VIOLATION OF ANY OF THE PROVISIONS OF ARTICLE 264 OF THE LABOR CODE, AS AMENDED, SUBJECT TO THE REQUIRED CLEARANCE FROM THE DEPARTMENT OF LABOR AND EMPLOYMENT ON CASES ARISING OUT OF OR RELATED TO A LABOR DISPUTE.

-NO PROSECUTION UNDER ARTICLE CRIMINAL MAY BE INSTITUTED WITHOUT A FINAL JUDGMENT THAT AN ILLEGAL STRIKE OR LOCKOUT HAS BEEN COMMITTED.
-THE PRESCRIPTIVE PERIOD OF THE CRIMINAL OFFENSE SHALL BE CONSIDERED INTERRUPTED DURING THE PENDENCY OF ADMINISTRATIVE PROCEEDINGS: PROVIDED, HOWEVER, THAT THE FINAL JUDGMENT IN THE SAID PROCEEDINGS SHALL NOT BE BINDING IN THE CRIMINAL CASE NOR AN EVIDENCE OF GUILT.
+NO CRIMINAL PROSECUTION UNDER ARTICLE 264 MAY BE INSTITUTED WITHOUT A FINAL JUDGMENT THAT AN ILLEGAL STRIKE OR LOCKOUT HAS BEEN COMMITTED.
+THE PRESCRIPTIVE PERIOD OF THE CRIMINAL OFFENSE SHALL BE CONSIDERED INTERRUPTED DURING THE PENDENCY OF ADMINISTRATIVE PROCEEDINGS: PROVIDED, HOWEVER, THAT THE FINAL JUDGMENT IN THE SAID PROCEEDINGS SHALL NOT BE BINDING IN THE CRIMINAL CASE NOR SHALL IT CONSTITUTE AS AN EVIDENCE OF GUILT.

-d) COMPLAINTS ON ACTS OR OMISSIONS OF PNP OR AFP PERSONNEL IN VIOLATION OF ARTICLE 264 OF THE LABOR CODE, AS AMENDED, SHALL BE FILED WITH THEIR RESPECTIVE AGENCY WITHOUT PREJUDICE TO THE FILING OF THE APPROPRIATE CASES BEFORE THE OMBUDSMAN.
+d) COMPLAINTS ON ACTS OR OMISSIONS OF THE PERSONNEL OF THE PHILIPPINE NATIONAL POLICE OR THE ARMED FORCES OF THE PHILIPPINES IN VIOLATION OF ARTICLE 264 OF THIS CODE SHALL BE FILED WITH THE CONCERNED AGENCY, WITHOUT PREJUDICE TO THE FILING OF THE APPROPRIATE CASES BEFORE THE OMBUDSMAN.

-Section 4.
-Implementing Rules and Regulations. - The Secretary of Labor and Employment shall promulgate the necessary rules and regulations to implement the provisions of this Act.
+SEC.
+4. Implementing Rules and Regulations. - Within sixty (60) days from the effectivity of this Act, the Secretary of Labor and Employment, in consultation with the relevant stakeholders, shall promulgate the necessary rules and regulations to implement the provisions of this Act.

-Section 5.
-Separability Clause. - If any part or provision of this Act is declared unconstitutional or invalid, the remainder of this Act or the provisions not otherwise affected shall remain valid and subsisting.
+SEC.
+5. Separability Clause. - If any part or provision of this Act is declared unconstitutional or invalid, the remainder of this Act or the provisions not otherwise affected shall remain valid and subsisting.

-Section 6.
-Repealing Clause. - All laws, presidential decrees, proclamations, executive orders, issuances, rules and regulations, or any part thereof, inconsistent with the provisions of this Act are hereby repealed, amended or modified accordingly.
+SEC.
+6. Repealing Clause. - All laws, presidential decrees, proclamations, executive orders, issuances, rules and regulations, or any part thereof, inconsistent with the provisions of this Act are hereby repealed, amended or modified accordingly.

-Section 7.
-Effectivity. - This Act shall take effect fifteen (15) days after its complete publication in the official gazette or in at least two (2) newspapers of national circulation.
+SEC.
+7. Effectivity. - This Act shall take effect fifteen (15) days after its complete publication in the official gazette or in at least two (2) newspapers of national circulation.

-Approved,
+14 Approved,